Sadiah Qureshi

 Between 2019 and 2021, she was a member of the Museum Association’s Decolonisation Guidance Working Group.
 As a member of the group, she contributed to the Museum Association’s Supporting Decolonisation in Museums 2021 report, which provides sector wide guidance.

-From 2019 to 2022, she co-chaired the Royal Historical Society’s Race, Ethnicity & Equality Working Group, with Jonathan Saha, after serving as a member from the group’s foundation in 2017.
+From 2019 to 2022, she co-chaired the Royal Historical Society’s Race, Ethnicity & Equality Working Group, with Jonathan Saha, after serving as a member from the group’s foundation in 2017 until its disbandment by the RHS in 2022.
 In 2018, the Working Group co-authored a landmark report on racial inequalities within history as a discipline and UK higher education.
 You can read more about the substantial impact of the report on the Royal Historical Society’s website.

 Editorial, Advisory, Grants, and Prizes

-Among other commitments, she currently serves on the Advisory Council of the Institute of Historical Research, London, is a member of the History Workshop Journal editorial collective, and serves on the Editorial Board for the English Historical Review.
+Among other commitments, she serves history subpanel for REF 2029, is on the Advisory Council of the Institute of Historical Research, London, and is a member of the History Workshop Journal editorial collective.
+She previously served on the Editorial Board for the English Historical Review.

-She frequently contributes to funding panels and grant reviews across the sector.
+She frequently contributes to funding panels and grant reviews.
 Most recently this includes the British Academy and Wellcome Trust.
 She previously served on the AHRC Peer Review College and Council for the British Society for the History of Science.
 In this capacity, she served as a judge for the Hughes Prize and Pickstone Prize.
-She also judged the inaugural Olivette Otele Prize judge, awarded by Institute for Historical Research in 2021, in honour of Professor Olivette Otele.
+She also judged the inaugural Olivette Otele Prize, awarded by Institute for Historical Research in 2021, in honour of Professor Olivette Otele.

 In 2017, she advised on an exhibition of Victorian Parian ware curated by Matt Smith and held at the Fitzwilliam Museum, Cambridge, and wrote an essay for the exhibition catalogue.
 You can watch her chairing a discussion between the artist Hew Locke and curator Matt Smith on Commemorating and Contesting Empire with Victorian Ceramics.